davidsonz/Travel-Website/_posts/2016-02-06-FarewellSpit.md

 <h4>Beaches and Cliff Tops</h4>

-Home to some of the most beautiful beaches and Cliff Top walks I have ever seen, but be careful as the currents around the Spit can be strong.
+Home to some of the most Beautiful Beaches and Cliff Top walks I have ever seen.
+Be careful at the beaches as the currents around the Spit can be strong.
 Only swim if you are confident in your abilities and have a buddy.

 <img src="https://lh3.googleusercontent.com/VsAlCB2L12M1M5DrNk4jvkWhcqxGrNyrEqUJx6UhQ9ACxYBlVXmRroMNHVZU4HB8PXV-9Tk5zxOOIZrJKC2rG6-4cBF_vCtS39xGUQAWDAD3m-qW9w9ppwbXgcEmcidbMZwYt9BOlcc=w2400" class="image1">
 <img src="https://lh3.googleusercontent.com/SwE94OGl8EJfRRNg2KF8OmCLaq5oA2gZ4j4DoJBYvRmN1O9C_E4eDGVyLcpoJ6L_H2goBv8IM0LR2rk90nnILYUizx3l0aoy8tZ6i18ZrIyA-GLTn7dsIaGfRkI6PB7AZcjJkETMDh8=w2400" class="image1">